 - » Highly accurate pressure sampling 25 times/second

 - » Power button turns device ON/OFF and RESETs the display between flights

 - » Automatically powers down to conserve power

 - » Handy tether point allows secure attachment, or independent streamer recovery

 - » Rugged ABS construction to survive crashes

 - » “Current Altitude Mode” displays current altitude in real-time

 29,500 feet above sea level

 AltimeterOne User Guide

-- How to Use the AltimeterOne (for web viewing)
+- How to Use the AltimeterOne (classic version)